ashtonwalden34/react-portfolio/README.md

 Guide:
  - Home: About me and some random facts
  - Projects: A list of apps I've created, along with pictures, links, and descriptions.
- - Documents: My certificate of completion from the University of Utah and my resumé.
+ - Documents: My certificate of completion from the University of Utah coding bootcamp and my resumé.
  - Contact: Links to reach me via LinkedIn, GitHub, & email.

  Link: https://github.com/ashtonwalden34